 - 8 Burma Teak Wood Doors of a Chettinad mansion

-- 9 Wall, Murals & Floors in the mansions of Chettinad
+- 9 Wall, Murals & Floors of the Chettinad house

 - 10 Valavu – the residential courtyard of a Chettinadu House